 Cervical cancer is the second most common cancer among women in South African after breast cancer.
 Cervical cancer is one of the most preventable forms of cancer.
 All women should have a pap smear at least every 10 years starting at age 30 years.
 This means at around 30, 40 and 50 years of age.

 Information on maternity and women's health services including pregnancy and pre and post-birth services.

 Women who start menopause prematurely (before 45 years of age) or who are in menopause and are experiencing uncomfortable symptoms, can have a gynaecological assessment and examination.
 Hormonal tests can be done to decide on treatment.
 Women can ask for counselling to decide on the best treatment option.

 If you're the victim of domestic relationship with, then you should apply for a protection order in terms of the Domestic Violence Act.
-A protection order has conditions, which set out what the abuser may not do.
+A protection order has conditions, which limits the abuser's interaction with you.
 Should the abuser break these conditions then they can be arrested.